oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Processing rules

 * If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server MUST deny the request.
 * The authorization server MAY add, remove or change claims.
-See [](#claims-transcription).
+See [Claims transcription](#claims-transcription).

 ### Authorization grant type

 The authorization grant format and content is part of a contract between the authorization servers.
 To achieve a maintainable and flexible systems clients SHOULD NOT request a specific `requested_token_type` during the token exchange and SHOULD NOT require a certain format or parse the authorization grant (for instance in caes of JWT).
-The `issued_token_type` parameter in the response indicates the type and SHOULD be passed into the asseration request.
+The `issued_token_type` parameter in the response indicates the type and SHOULD be passed into the assertion request.
 This allows flexibility for authorization servers to change format and content.

 Authorization servers MAY use an existing grant type such us `urn:ietf:params:oauth:grant-type:jwt-bearer` to indicate a JWT or `urn:ietf:params:oauth:grant-type:saml2-bearer` to indicate SAML.
 Other grant types MAY be used to indicate other formats.